 Last weekend, I had the pleasure of attending the Desperate for Jesus Women’s Conference with my mom at the church of my youth, Oak Cliff Bible Fellowship.
 This year’s keynote speakers Beth Moore and Priscilla Shirer spoke about being fearless and godly women.

 Moore’s teaching on 2 Timothy was particularly fitting given the current climate in our country.
 She reminded us that for Christians time is not going, but coming -- meaning all of time is pointed toward a singular event, the Second Coming of Christ.

-Just as Paul reminded Timothy, she reminded us to fan/p>/p>... [continue]
+Just as Paul reminded Timothy, she reminded us to fan the flames of our gifts unafraid of obstacles, or the local news, or... [continue]